 - 1. Turn the mouse over and look carefully at the lens area. - a.
-If there is a smudge on the lens, gently clean the area with a plain cotton swab or plain q-tip. - b.
+If there is a smudge on the lens, gently clean the area with a plain cotton-tipped swab. - b.
 If there is some debris in the lens, gently blow the debris away from the area. - 2.
-Check the surface you are using the mouse on.
+Check the surface on which you are using the mouse.
 If you have a very intricate picture or pattern beneath the mouse it is difficult for the digital signal processor (DSP) to determine changes in the mouse position.